-Section 56 (e) of the CCLR states: A licensee must keep current records for each of the following: (e) Written policies and procedures respecting food and drink to be given to children.
+- (1) A licensee must keep current records of each of the following: - (e) written policies and procedures respecting food and drink to be given to children.

 What your Licensing Officer will be looking for during a visit is that the facility has a written policy that describes for parents and the child care staff the specifics around the provision of healthy food and beverages.
 Consider the following when developing the policy: